shamikatamazon/mcp-samples/strands/aws_location_services_demo/README.md

 - The application uses the Nova Pro model from Amazon Bedrock by default
 - The agent initialization may take a few moments when first starting the application
 - All queries are processed through the MCP server which provides access to AWS Location Services
+- For production use, consider implementing a more robust authentication system